klaushauschild1984/selenium-toys/README.md

   With this option you can specify the version of the executable if you need.
 Omit this option and the latest version of the executable will be downloaded and used.

+* `ChromeWebdriverFactory.WORK_DIRECTORY`

+  Via this option the working directory for the chrome driver is specified.
+There will be the executable located and if not present then downloaded.
+Leave it unspecified to use the systems temporary directory.

 ### [PhantomJS](https://github.com/detro/ghostdriver)